Willcox-Research-Group/rom-operator-inference-Python3/docs/source/guides/reduction.md

 ::::{margin}
 :::{tip}
-Choosing $r$ carefully is important: if $r$ is too small, the basis may not be expressive enough to capture the features of the solution; as $r$ increases, so does the computational cost of solving the reduced-order model.
+Choosing $r$ carefully is important: if $r$ is too small, the basis may not be expressive enough to capture the features of the solution, but as $r$ increases, so does the computational cost of solving the reduced-order model.
 :::
 ::::